neuralix/google_evolution/README.md

 ```

 ## Note
-Numbers of channels are not in the paper and it is set by me.
+Numbers of channels are not in the paper and it is set by me similar with vgg.
 You need to adjust these for better performance.

 ## Implemented network